dmitrdv123/janedoe/README.md

 - testing payment with conversion
 - payment: during conversion payment we can have situation when output amount changed.
 Currently we are showing error.
 Probably we need to automatically upgrade conversion card and show only warning
-- api: monitoring api, monitoring payment error, monitoring rango error, monitoring rango conversion error, performance counters
+- api: monitoring api, performance counters
 - api: we are saving tokens into db with address and blockchain as pk.
 However we have multiple tokens with the same such pk.
 Need to investigate it
 - aws: make appservice private to access only from api gateway
 - aws: configure cloudformation logs to delete when stack destroyed and retain